needle-mirror/com.unity.addressables/Documentation~/AddressablesFAQ.md

 ### What are possible scale implications?
 As your project grows larger, keep an eye on the following aspects of your assets and bundles:
 * Total bundle size - Historically Unity has not supported files larger than 4GB.
 This has been fixed in some recent editor versions, but there can still be issues.
 It is recommended to keep the content of a given bundle under this limit for best compatibility across all platforms.
-* Sub assets affecting UI performance - There is no hard limit here, but if you have many assets, and those assets have many sub-assets, it may be best to turn off sub-asset display.
+* Sub assets affecting UI performance - There is no hard limit here, but if you have many assets, and those assets have many subassets, it may be best to turn off sub-asset display.
 This option only affects how the data is displayed in the Groups window, and does not affect what you can and cannot load at runtime.
 The option is available in the groups window under **Tools** > **Groups View** > **Show Sprite and Subobject Addresses**.
 Disabling this will make the UI more responsive.
 * Group hierarchy display - Another UI-only option to help with scale is **Group Hierarchy with Dashes**.
 The option is available in the groups window under **Tools** > **Groups View** > **Group Hierarchy with Dashes**.
 With this enabled, groups that contain dashes '-' in their names will display as if the dashes represented folder hierarchy.
 This does not affect the actual group name, or the way things are built.
 For example, two groups called "x-y-z" and "x-y-w" would display as if inside a folder called "x", there was a folder called "y".
 Inside that folder were two groups, called "x-y-z" and "x-y-w".
 This will not really affect UI responsiveness, but simply makes it easier to browse a large collection of groups.
 * Bundle layout at scale - For more information about how best to set up your layout, see the earlier question: [_Is it better to have many small bundles or a few bigger ones_](AddressablesFAQ.md#faq-bundle-size)